 - Upon approval, a maximum of six semester hours of appropriate graduate credit completed elsewhere within the past five years, with a grade of at least B, may be counted toward the degree requirements.
 The courses must not be part of another master’s degree program.
 Determination of the acceptance of transfer credit will be made at the time of matriculation.
 Application for transfer credit subsequent to matriculation must be approved before students register for courses at other institutions.

 - Students seeking state licensure as part of the MAT program must take and pass one of the following: Basic Skills Test, Test of Academic Proficiency (TAP), ACT w/Writing, SAT test, prior to taking specific classes.

 - Some graduate courses are dual-listed with undergraduate courses.
 Course requirements will differ for graduate students enrolled in these courses.

 - All Instructional Strategies MAT students are required to submit a professional portfolio which shows concrete, observable evidence of mastery of teaching skills.
 Complete details on this portfolio will be provided upon admittance.

 - Typically, the MAT degree is a 36 credit hour program.
 However, a 32 credit hour plus thesis/project option is available.
 Full details on this option will be made available upon request.

-- Students must complete and submit to the Graduate Office two graduation forms, along with the graduation fee in order to have their degree posted on their transcript.
+- Students must complete and submit to the Office of Student Administrative Services two graduation forms, along with the graduation fee in order to have their degree posted on their transcript.
 Forms can be found on this website.

 It is your responsibility to be familiar with all of the policies and procedures of your program.
 A complete list of policies and procedures listed in the Academic Catalog.